 There are, however, a wide range of roles at the JP that do not require fluent Indonesian, such as copy editing and the coverage of international news and English language events.

-EM: Unfortunately, bahasa Indonesia skills aren’t at all important.
-Vast majority of subeditors who passed through there were Indonesia illiterate.
+EM: Unfortunately, Bahasa Indonesia skills aren’t at all important.
+The vast majority of subeditors who passed through there were Indonesia illiterate.
 Some could direct a cab by the time they left but it never was an issue that [foreigner] staff pick up the language, which I thought was a real shame.